Who is Greta Gerwig? A closer look at the 'Barbie' director's best films

 Greta Gerwig’s solo directorial debut is Lady Bird (which she also wrote the script for).
 Released by A24 in 2017, the movie is about a 17-year-old in Sacramento, California, who deals with everything from a broken arm, to boy problems, to screaming arguments with her mother.
 It’s set in 2002, and offers viewers moments from those nostalgic, awkward teen years some will simultaneously laugh at and tear up over.

-Lady Bird turned out to be a huge success, releasing to wide critical acclaim and a box office total of $79 million; not bad for a first time solo-director and an indie film company.
+Lady Bird turned out to be a huge success, releasing to wide critical acclaim and a box office total of $79 million (INR 647 crore approx.); not bad for a first time solo-director and an indie film company.
 People related with the themes of growing up, and most especially, the theme of mother-daughter relationships that Gerwig hits particularly hard in this film.

 If you have nothing to do, just marvel at the humid-feeling cinematography or Timothee Chalamet’s weirdly charming lankiness in this film.